Skip to content

 You’re thinking about it or have already decided to join the wet shaving revolution with a safety razor.

-Great decision; there are many benefits from shaving with a traditional razor.
+Great decision; there are many benefits to shaving with a traditional razor.

 The first question for most people starting out is, ‘What’s the best safety razor for beginners?’ and rightly so.
 There are so many options, and it’s so easy in the shaving game to choose the wrong razor and make a really bad start on your new wet shaving adventure.